LavaSlider/Heap/README.md

 A heap without explicit minimum or maximum will be the default for the heap subclass type; in general these will be maximum heaps.

-Heaps can also be declared providing a comparator that defines relationships between stored objects or with an NSSortDescriptor to define order.
+Heaps can also be declared providing an [NSComparator] that defines relationships between stored objects or with an [NSSortDescriptor] to define order.

 The objects stored in the heap must implement
 `- (NSComparisonResult) compare: (MyClass *) otherObject;` if